|

 This answer is correct.

-The gluteus maximus muscle is most strongly innervated by the L5 and S1 spinal segments. ( See References)
+The adductors are most strongly affected by the L2 and L3 spinal segments. ( See References)

 |